react-native-image-picker/react-native-image-picker/README.md

 This library started as a basic bridge of the native iOS image picker, and I want to keep it that way.
 As such, functionality beyond what the native `UIImagePickerController` supports will not be supported here. **Multiple image selection, more control over the crop tool, and landscape support** are things missing from the native iOS functionality - **not issues with my library**.
 If you need these things, [react-native-image-crop-picker](https://github.com/ivpusic/react-native-image-crop-picker) might be a better choice for you.

 ## React Native Compatibility
-To use this library you need to ensure you are using the correct version of React Native.
-If you are using a version of React Native that is lower than `0.57` you will need to upgrade that before attempting to use this library.
+To use this library you need to ensure you match up with the correct version of React Native you are using. p.s.
+React Native introduced AndroidX support in 0.60, which is a *breaking change* for most libraries (incl. this one) using native Android functionality.

 | `@react-native-community/imagepicker` version | Required React Native Version                                                     |
 | ----------------------------------------- | --------------------------------------------------------------------------------- |